Jongisapho/ReviewFlow/README.md

-# COS 730 – Assignment 2: Intelligent Submission and Review System
+# An Intelligent Assignment Submission and Review System

 > **From Behavioural Models to Optimized Implementation**